Koya | Diversified Search Group partnered with The Wallace Foundation on the search for a Program Officer.

 Prior to joining the New Jersey State Council on the Arts, Porché was responsible for the programmatic management and development of performing arts education initiatives as the Assistant Director of the Institute of Music for Children in Elizabeth, NJ.
 She began her career at the New Jersey Performing Arts Center, completing her tenure there as the Associate Director for Arts Training.

-Porché holds a BA in Sociology with a minor in Economics from Rutgers University.
-She is currently pursuing a Masters in Public Administration there, as well.
+Porché holds a BA in Sociology with a minor in Economics from Rutgers University where she is currently pursuing a Masters in Public Administration.
 She is an alumna of the William Esper Studio and has studied classical music (voice) at Mason Gross School of the Arts, Montclair State University, and privately with award-winning singers and coaches.